meow-watermelon/dns-flow/README.md

 ## Intro

 DNS Flow Monitor is a simple utility to print DNS query / response flows in real time.
-The utility is capturing UDP DNS traffic by default.
+The utility can capture both UDP and TCP DNS traffic.
 User can press `Ctrl-C` to stop the utility running.

 ## Python Module Dependencies